inductiva/inductiva/docs/first_example.md

 In this example, you will use the open-source [hydrodynamics REEF3D simulator](https://github.com/REEF3D/REEF3D) to simulate a **2D dam break scenario**.
 This involves a block of fluid released to flow under the influence of gravity, as shown in the video below.
-After the simulation completes, you'll find that running simulations through the Inductiva API is not much different from running them in your local machine.
+As the simulation progresses, you'll find that running simulations through the Inductiva API is not much different from running them in your local machine.

 <div align="center">
    <img src="./_static/reef3d-dambreak-fullscreen.gif" alt="REEF3D 2D dambreak simulation">
 </div>

 To run a simulation via the API, you first need to prepare a Python script with the following steps: